-- Copy of active RN license from every state in which you are licensed.
+- Copy of active RN license.
 Note: Licensure must be maintained throughout the program.

 - Transfer applicants: Evidence of good academic standing at the current institution.
 Determination of whether or not credits may be transferred will be based on evaluation of comparability of requested transfer course to Ph.D. course and university policy, and is completed after admission.